cabrerac/mowl/README.md

 # MOWL: A Domain Specific Language for Handling Modular Ontologies

-MOWL is a domain specific language for handling modular ontologies based on MDE.
+MOWL is a domain specific language for handling modular ontologies based on Model Driven Engineering (MDE).
 This language enables the manipulation of multiple ontologies, which can be connected through e-connections<sup>1</sup>.
-MOWL extends the Ontology Web Language (OWL<sup>2</sup>) with the elements to connect two or more ontologies allowing a modular development of knowledge models.
-These knowledge models can be translated to a knowledge base implemented on Jess<sup>3</sup>)
+MOWL extends the Ontology Web Language (OWL<sup>2</sup>) with concepts to connect two or more ontologies allowing a modular development and management of knowledge models.
+Such models can be translated to knowledge bases implemented on Jess<sup>3</sup> to support knowledge-based applications.

 MOWL is developed using the Eclipse Modelling Framework (EMF).
 So as a first requirement you must download and install eclipse from the [EMF web site.](https://www.eclipse.org/modeling/emf/)